culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 - Mount the camera on the tripod.

-- Turn on the camera, turn on the wifi(or the bluetooth).
+- Turn on the camera, turn on the wifi.

-- Turn on the bluetooth on your phone, find the camera an connect to it.
+- Turn on the Wifi(or Bluetooth if you are using another system) on your phone, find the camera an connect to it.

-- Open the [control camera App](https://www.insta360.com/download/insta360-pro2) and connect to it (for the Insta360 you can follow the tutorial on the app.
+- Open the [control camera App](https://www.insta360.com/download/insta360-pro2) and connect to it (for the Insta360 you can follow the tutorial on the app).

 - Keep the camera straight using a level function of the camera app.